tabarra/txAdmin/docs/menu.md

 * Usage: `/txAdmin-reauth`
 * Required Perm: `none`

+## Events
+**txAdmin:healedPlayer**
+- Domain: `Server`
+- Handler Arguments: `playerId: string`
+- Description: This event is emitted whenever a heal event is triggered for a player/whole server.
+It will pass an argument containing the targets server ID.

+*Note: Whenever txAdmin is targeting healing on all players, it will emit -1 for serverId*

 ## Troubleshooting menu access

 If you type `/tx` and nothing happens, your menu is probably disabled.